 Anti poaching units (APUs) – The APUs hold the shield for the wildlife, buying time for action in international laws, local policy change and political stability.
 We get the APUs the necessary gear, technology, and advanced training to do their jobs efficiently and effectively.
 This includes focusing on new, customized gear for their region of patrol and cutting edge technologies that can assist them daily.

 Awareness and Education – Without the knowledge of the issues and the correct way to approach solving each problem the rest of the World cant get involved.
 We understand that there are many problems in the world but this is where we focus on the human element of the issue.
 Educating local communities on sustainable eco-tourism and the value of wildlife is just as important as talking to high school and college students, in the US, about the poaching crisis wildlife is facing.

 Founded by Mike Veale in 2014, Global Conservation Force is dedicated to saving endangered species and protecting habitats.

 EDUCATING, ORGANIZING AND FIGHTING

 In 2014, after years of watching the animals in his care breed far more slowly than they were being killed in the wild, Mike decided to take action.
 His lengthy zoo keeping career combined with an active, combat-sport-heavy lifestyle gave Mike the unique experience needed to fight on the front line of conservation.
-Mike traveled to South Africa and survived the intensive boot camp training required before finally becoming an anti-poaching ranger in Kruger National Park.
+Mike traveled to South Africa and survived the intensive boot camp training required before finally becoming an anti-poaching ranger in the Greater Kruger Park.
 After several months of fighting poaching, Mike returned to America, and Global Conservation Force was founded.
 He continues to go back and fourth between the US and Africa working on direct impact wildlife conservation projects, local community support and anti poaching patrols.